 Bud Frankel Memorial Fellows Program

-Frankel Fellows will receive mentoring to support their personal and professional development while using their Marquette education to create more equitable communities where indignities and injustices are addressed rather than managed.
+The Bud Frankel Memorial Fellows program supports Marquette University graduate students for 12 months as peacemaking research fellows.
+Frankel fellows work with an established peacemaking organization to put nonviolent peacemaking into practice and receive mentoring to support their personal and professional development.
+This is a unique applied experience in which fellows use their Marquette education to create more equitable communities where indignities and injustices are addressed rather than managed.

 Apply for the fellowship

 Applicants must meet the admissions standards of the Marquette University Graduate School or already be enrolled in a graduate studies program at Marquette University.

 Applications are due April 10, 2023.
 To apply, complete the online form.
 Finalists will be invited to an interview following submission of their materials.

 Please contact Patrick Kennelly if you have any questions about the Frankel fellowship or the application process.